Majed187/react-recipe/README.md

 # react-recipe

-## app help you to find your favourite food
+## app help you to find your favorite food

  ## to start the app use :